jungholeestat/jungholee.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 My name is JungHo.
-I am a first-year Ph.D. student in the joint Statistics and Public Policy program at Carnegie Melloon University.
+I am a first-year Ph.D. student in the joint Statistics and Public Policy program at Carnegie Mellon University.
 This website is under construction.